risie/reimagine-learning/infra/README.md

 This directory contains Terraform configuration for deploying the API application to Google Cloud Run.

+This setup is intended to be deployed using terraform or open tofu.
+State is managed locally and the release of an image will be made semi automatic.
+As a new image of the application is build in the CI/CD pipeline, the deployment can use the latest image by running `terraform apply` locally.

 ## Quickstart

 ### Deploying with Terraform using gcloud CLI authentication